-Faith is the supernatural instinct of our spirit.
+Faith is the supernatural intuition of our spirit.
 We know we should believe but we refuse because we're AFRAID.
 Listen, those who remain afraid will never really do anything for God.
 They will never come in contact with His power unless they witness it thru someone else, and even then their perspective will be limited to this dimension.
-We must overcome our fear by the power of faith by the indweling Spirit of God.
+We must overcome our fear thru the power of faith by the indweling Spirit of God.

 The Apostle John said, "Greater is he that is in you than he that is in the world."
 The Apostle Paul said, "God hath not given us the spirit of fear, but of power, and of love and of a sound mind."
 The truth is, most of our people are not living under the leadership of the Holy Spirit of God which resides within each of them.
 We allow ourselves to live in fear due to the external, physical pressures brought on by this present, evil world.
 This is what contributes greatly to us having the wrong desires.

 We think of this in John's First Epistle in terms of us with the Spirit (whites) versus them who have not the Spirit (non-whites), and that is certainly true; for they are not only in the world but of the world (I John 4:5).
 Unfortunately though, most of our people are living as if they are of the world as well- why is that?
 Because our people do not understand their capacity and potential to operate in the unseen, invisible dimension of the Spirit, and only concern themselves with the physical, visible realm.